FAQ NYC: The most New York you can put in your ear

 “This would be hilarious if it wasn’t our democracy at stake.”

-I’m a political scientist and professor at Fordham University, host of The Aftermath with Christina Greer on OZY.com and author of Black Ethnics: Race, Immigration, and the Pursuit of the American Dream, and interested in all things cities and Black politics.
+I’m a political scientist and professor at Fordham University, author of Black Ethnics: Race, Immigration, and the Pursuit of the American Dream, and interested in all things cities and Black politics.
 I’m currently researching the history of the African Americans who’ve run for president, as well as another book on the history of transportation and Black Americans.

 I grew up reading Sweet Valley High, going to miscellaneous summer camps, and watching copious amounts of television, so that I practically have a PhD. in black sitcoms.